 But eating a lot of pineapple core can numb the tongue and irritate.
 So always eat it in moderation with a sprinkle of salt.
 I usually juice the pineapple with the core, so prefer to add a piece of ginger and some salt to avoid the irritation.

 Drinking fresh pineapple juice of any kind is arguably delicious, but consider the possibilities that take it to new heights with a bit of Himalayan salt, spicy fresh ginger and black pepper.
 An optional hit of fresh mint will further elevate it.

 For the best taste and nutrition, consume immediately before the pineapple juice begins to oxidize.

-How to make pineapple juice
+How to make Pineapple Juice (Stepwise Photos)

 Always choose fresh ripe pineapples.
 Unripe pineapples upset the tummy.
 Remove the skin slightly deep inside.
 Chop them to the size that fits your blender.

 Add them to the blender or juicer along with the optional ingredients – salt, black pepper & fresh ginger.
 All the ingredients are approximations only so you can start with lesser quantities.